jmydde/jamesm.blog/content/tools/github-copilot.md

 ---
 title: "GitHub Copilot"
 date: 2023-05-14T11:51:18+01:00
-draft: true
+draft: false
 ---
+[GitHub Copilot](https://github.com/features/copilot) is a cloud-based artificial intelligence tool developed by GitHub and OpenAI to assist users of Visual Studio Code, Visual Studio, Neovim, and JetBrains integrated development environments by autocompleting code.

-GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor
+GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.

-Focus on more satisfying work, be more producttive, speed up repetitve tasks
+Focus on more satisfying work, be more producttive, speed up repetitve tasks.

 Supported IDEs
 - Neovim